Skip to Content

 One of the hairpin turns on Kelok 44 near Lake Maninjau.

-2. Cycle around the lake
+2. Cycle the length of the lake

 Tourist cycles along a narrow road alongside paddy fields at Lake Maninjau.

-There are shops the entire way around the route, although they thin out on the western shore of the lake where there are only smaller villages.
-Restaurants are mostly gathered around the main villages on the north and west of the lake.
+There are shops on the route, although they thin out on the western shore of the lake, where there are only small, remote villages.

 View over Maninjau from a village on top of the crater.